King Constantine I of the Hellenes

 Constantine had four brothers and three sisters:

-Greek Royal Family around 1890, Photo Credit – Wikipedia
+Greek Royal Family around 1890, Credit – Wikipedia

 Although Danish-born King George I retained his Lutheran faith, all his children were baptized Greek Orthodox and learned Greek from birth.
 Constantine was tutored by prominent university professors in Greek literature, mathematics, physics, and history.
 In 1882, Constantine enrolled in the Hellenic Military Academy, the officer cadet school of the Hellenic Army.
 After graduation, Constantine received further military education in the German Imperial Army in Berlin.
 He also attended the University of Heidelberg and the University of Leipzig in Germany where he studied political science and business.
 In 1890, he returned to Greece and embarked on a military career.
 With the rank of Major General, Constantine took over the command of the 3rd Army in Athens.

 During the summer of 1887, many European royals were in England to celebrate Queen Victoria’s Golden Jubilee.
-Queen Victoria observed a relationship developing between her granddaughter Princess Sophie of Prussia and Constantine, and was pleased.
+Queen Victoria was pleased to see a relationship developing between her granddaughter Princess Sophie of Prussia and Constantine.
 Constantine was not very bright, but as Queen Victoria wrote to her eldest child Victoria, Princess Royal, Sophie’s mother, “a good heart and a good character…go far beyond cleverness.”
-The couple became engaged shortly after the death of Sophie’s father, Friedrich III, German Emperor in 1888.
+The couple became engaged shortly after the death of Sophie’s father Friedrich III, German Emperor in 1888.
 Despite having the approval of Queen Victoria and her eldest brother Wilhelm, now the German Emperor, Sophie did not have the wholehearted agreement of her mother.
 Her mother dreaded sending Sophie so far away, and she thought the stability of the Greek throne was uncertain and the country was considered underdeveloped.
 Nevertheless, Sophie and Constantine married on October 27, 1889, in Athens, Greece.
 They had a Greek Orthodox service at the Metropolitan Cathedral of the Annunciation and then a Lutheran service in the private Lutheran chapel of King George I of Greece.
 A contemporary account of the wedding can be read at Otago Witness: The Royal Wedding in Athens.

 Sophie and Constantine had six children and there is a 23-year age gap between their eldest and youngest child.